Nihlus/AdvancedDLSupport/docs/indirect-calling.md

 `[MarshalAs]`, and normal structs by value and by ref.

 Furthermore, when running under .NET Core 2.0, `calli` is restricted to the `__fastcall` calling convention, and will ignore any hints to the contrary.
-This calling convention limitation is present on all .NET Core platforms, but is only relevant on x86.
-Calling conventions are, by design, ignored on other platforms in native code.
 The limitation in question is fixed in .NET Core 2.1 and above.
-Using `__fastcall` may cause GC issues and runtime crashes unless the unmanaged code is unable to handle a managed calling convention, where it takes no locks and doesn't run for very long.
+Using `__fastcall` may cause GC issues and runtime crashes unless the unmanaged code is able to handle a managed calling convention, where it takes no locks and doesn't run for very long.

 Mono and the .NET Framework are unaffected by this issue.